skypanther/timpoulsen.com/content/custom_pcb.md

 There are quite a few PCB design apps, many of them free or free for personal use.
 After checking out [gEDA](http://pcb.geda-project.org/), [KiCAD](https://kicad-pcb.org/), and a few others, I settled on [EasyEDA](https://easyeda.com/).
 It seemed to be fairly simple to use.
 Conveniently, they are affiliated with a PCB prototyping company.
 So, right from EasyEDA, you can upload your finished file to place an order (more on that later).

-I'm not qualified to teach how to design PCBs or even use EasyEDA.
+Since this was my first PCB, I'm not the best person to teach how to design PCBs or even use EasyEDA.
 So, I'll point you to the tutorials that got me started.

-* The [Beginners guide to PCB design with EasyEda Part 1](https://www.youtube.com/watch?v=MdcnkaAoDTE) (and parts 2 and 3) YouTube videos were probably the most helpful.
+* The [Beginners guide to PCB design with EasyEDA Part 1](https://www.youtube.com/watch?v=MdcnkaAoDTE) (and parts 2 and 3) YouTube videos were probably the most helpful.
 * EasyEDA has some videos on their site.
 They vary in quality.
 Check them out on the [EasyEDA YouTube channel](https://www.youtube.com/channel/UCRoMhHNzl7tMW8pFsdJGUIA/videos)
 * EasyEDA also has many [written tutorials](https://docs.easyeda.com/en/Introduction/Introduction-to-EasyEDA/index.html) that explain a lot of the terminology and back-details that you'll probably need to know.
 I read through many of these as the need arose.